chopperbrian/DigiAsset_Core_HyperV/README.md

 ## Step 1: Preparing the DigiAsset Files

-1. Download the `DigiAsset.zip` file from the repository.
+1. Download the `DigiAsset.zip` file from the folowing Dropbox Link - (https://www.dropbox.com/scl/fi/c3yzrag5eheb363gqsmbb/DigiAsset.zip?rlkey=becbvqya415lhuihl8efyayvb&st=iyfauste&dl=0)
 2. Extract the contents to `C:\digiasset`.
    > **Note**: Ensure the files are in the root directory `C:\` as commands depend on this location.
 3. Delete the `digiasset.zip` file after extraction to reclaim disk space.